 •BUILDING ZONE: Families come together to build anything, limited only by their imaginations, using Lincoln logs, blocks, Legos and more.
 Your creativity does the rest!

 •CALL 8-1-1: Learn how important it is to “Call before you dig” from this interactive exhibit.

 Meet Our Staff

-Felicia is an educator that has been creating programing and designing spaces specifically for children since 2005.
-She has received local and regional awards for character and partnering in the community.
-It is her personal passion to educate and believes there is nothing more rewarding than children learning through hands on play.
-She is excited to be a part of the design, creation, and operation of the brand-new Kids Square museum.
+Felicia is an educator that has been creating programs and designing spaces specifically for children since 2005.
+She has received local and regional awards for character and community partnership.
+It is her personal passion to educate, and she believes there is nothing more rewarding than children learning through hands-on play.
+She is excited to be a part of the design, creation, and operation of the museum.

-Veronika is born and raised in Germany.
-She received two degrees in Early Childhood Education and moved to the United States in 1998.
-She uses her creativity to educate and teach in preschools and afterschool programs since she graduated in 1987.
-With two children, Veronika is very passionate and excited to be a part of creating the exhibits and educational programming for Kids Square.
+Veronika was born and raised in Germany.
+She received two degrees in Early Childhood Education in 1987 and moved to the United States in 1998.
+She has used her creativity to educate and teach in preschools and after school programs.
+As a mother of two children, Veronika is very passionate and excited to be a part of creating the exhibits and educational programming for Kids Square.